Best Russian Movies to Learn Russian

 The film centered on St. Petersburg’s Hermitage Museum.

 The movie, shot in one take, is an experimental historical drama by Alexander Sokurov.
-This one-of-a-kind flick will take you to the fascinating and vivid imagination of Russia.
+This one-of-a-kind flick will take you to Russia’s fascinating and vivid imagination.

 Of course, this isn’t for everybody.
-But if you want to witness an incredible and unique experience, this is a must-watch Russian movie.
+But this is a must-watch Russian movie if you want to witness an incredible and unique experience.

-It brings an essential supplement to your Russian classes in terms of historiography and Slavic culture.
+It brings an essential supplement to your Russian classes regarding historiography and Slavic culture.

 15. The Mirror (Зеркало) — 1975